hookjamesa/austin_animal_shelter_analysis/README_ML.md

 ### How does this model work?

 The goal is to progressively split and separate samples with a more similar structure that will result in more pure subsets of data.
-The algorithm looks between all features for the highest impurity and splits the parent node in child nodes.
+The algorithm looks between all features for the highest impurity and splits the parent node into child nodes.
 The tree ends up with a series of branches (i.e. questions and answers) that eventually lead to an classification prediction representing a probability of a particular outcome, based on the series of criteria represented leading to it.